 Some updates were added mid-2006.

-This internal document more or less led to the formation of ISE Appliances and at least one major national newspaper wanted to print this, albeit in a slightly edited format.
+This internal document more or less led to the formation of ISE Appliances (which has since ceased trading) and at least one major national newspaper wanted to print this, albeit in a slightly edited format.

 There are two questions that will, probably, immediately spring to mind for most people so I'll deal with those first before we go into why I think the public are being ripped off and having the wool firmly pulled over their eyes.